Arc-Computer/ATLAS/README.md

 The **Atlas SDK** wraps existing agent systems in a dual-agent reasoning loop without requiring codebase refactoring.
 It automatically discovers your agent configuration, routes supervision dynamically across lanes (auto, paired, coach), and captures causality traces (student attempt → teacher intervention → outcome) while streaming rich telemetry to Postgres.

-**Atlas Core** (this repository) handles offline training with GRPO and on-policy distillation (GKD), sharing reward adapters with the runtime to train new teacher checkpoints from the causality data captured by the SDK.
+**Atlas Core** (this repository) handles offline training with GRPO and on-policy distillation (GKD), sharing reward adapters with the runtime to train updated checkpoints for the teacher model from the causality data captured by the SDK.
 One-command model training that learns from your agent's actual execution patterns.

 ## Architecture at a Glance